jguecaimburu/fixture_champagne/README.md

 Setting the `rename` key to `true` will force every fixture label to follow the templates in the configuration.
 Default value is `false`.
 If any table is not configured, the default label will be used (something like `%{table_name}_%{id}` if `table_name` was an instance method).

-If `rename` is set to `true`, every time you run `migrate` or `rollback` all fixtures will be regenerated in the corresponding folder (depending on `overwrite`), even if there's no pending migrations or schema version is up to date.
-Keep in mind that a renaming might break the fixture accessors in your tests or previous migrations.

 ```yaml
 # test/fixture_champagne.yml

 rename: true
 ```

+If `rename` is set to `true`, every time you run `migrate` or `rollback` all fixtures will be regenerated in the corresponding folder (depending on `overwrite`), even if there's no pending migrations or schema version is up to date.
+Keep in mind that a renaming might break the fixture accessors in your tests or previous migrations.
+It could also break unsupported attachment fixtures.

 #### Ignore tables